dfimerel/Breast-Cancer-datasets-to-mine/README.md

 # Breast-Cancer-datasets-to-mine

-The aim is to create a collection of datasets with breast cancer samples to mine and explore further.
+Collection of datasets with breast cancer samples to mine and explore.

 ### cBioPortal & ICGC